usmanatron/koha-install/README.md

 * You're using the latest Debian
 * This won't install a database for you.
 That said there's an example Dockerised MariaDB in the `database` folder.
+* The database lives on the same machine.
+IF it doesn't, you'll need to look at `/etc/mysql/koha-common.cnf` and edit appropriately before configuring.

 ## License